The Astral Library

 The Tzaddik: The Righteous One

-The Tzaddik (Tsaddiq) — the Righteous One — is a figure of immense importance in Jewish mysticism.
-The Talmud teaches: "The world endures for the sake of thirty-six righteous ones (Lamed-Vav Tzaddikim) who greet the Divine Presence every day."
+The Tzaddik (Tsaddiq) the Righteous One The Talmud teaches: "The world endures for the sake of thirty-six righteous ones (Lamed-Vav Tzaddikim) who greet the Divine Presence every day."
 (Sanhedrin 97b; Sukkah 45b)

 These thirty-six are hidden.
 They do not know each other.
 They may not even know that they are among the thirty-six.
 But their righteousness sustains the world — they are the invisible pillars upon which creation rests.